 (46) Lot Capital: Cahors.
-Online: Parish and civil registrations, census records, succession tables, military registers.
+Online: Parish and civil registrations to 1902, including clerk's copies, census records, succession tables, military registers.
 This site has had some trouble but seems to be working properly as of November 2012.

 (47) Lot-et-Garonne Capital: Agen.
 Much improved!
 Online now: civil registrations of the 19th century, census returns, many maps and land records, photographs, old post cards, unique funds of local history and customs, and the recordings of the accounts of some Spanish refugees.

 (48) Lozère Capital: Mende.
 An all new website!
 Online: the parish and civil registers from the 17th century to 1902, photographs, maps, post cards, town histories, insinuations.
 Unusually, the municipal archives of the capitol city are at the same site.
 Nice little bit of cooperation, that.

 (49) Maine-et-Loire Capital: Angers.
 Online: Parish and civil registrations, land records, ten-year indices.
 NEW!
 Military recruitment lists, cahiers de doléances and more.